 Like F3, the Google File System (GFS) [24] has special support for the read-while-write use case.
-However, GFS implements a limited number of file operations, making it potentially unsuitable for running unmodified applications.
-Also, the special support for reading-while-writing is exposed via a new, non-standard operation called record append.
+However, GFS does not implement all of the POSIX API, making it potentially unsuitable for running unmodified applications.
+Also, the special support for reading-while-writing is exposed via a new, non-POSIX operation called record append.
 Unmodified applications therefore cannot benefit from this new feature.
 In F3, even unmodified applications can benefit from our read-while-write optimizations.

-8 CONCLUSION
+8 Conclusion